xXleowXx/gitlab-charts/doc/installation/command-line-options.md

 In certain scenarios (i.e. air-gapping), you may want to bring your own images rather than pulling them down from the Internet.
 This requires specifying your own Docker image registry/repository for each of the charts that make up the GitLab release.

-Refer to the [custom images documentation](../advanced/custom-images/index.md) for the exhaustive list of configuration options.
+Refer to the [custom images documentation](../advanced/custom-images/index.md) for more information.